Frequently Asked Questions

 Antibiotics reduce the purging by about 50% and shorten the illness by about 50%.
-This means less time in the hospital and less work for the hospital staff.
+This means less time in the hospital, fewer supplies needed for treatment, and less work for the hospital staff.
 This is important during outbreaks when hospitals can be overwhelmed with patients.
 The antibiotic must be appropriate, however, and some strains are resistant to commonly-used antibiotics.
-Thus, samples should be obtained periodically to determine antibiotic sensitivity to be sure the bacteria have not become resistant.
+Thus, samples should be obtained periodically from different patients to determine antibiotic sensitivity of the outbreak strains to be sure the bacteria have not become resistant.
 If the strains are sensitive, doxycycline is the preferred antibiotic for both children and adults.
 If strains are resistant to tetracycline, azithromycin is generally used.
-Antibiotics also shorten the period of Vibrio excretion and thus limit the spread to the family members.
+Antibiotics also shorten the period of Vibrio excretion and thus limit the spread to the family members and neighbors.

 One study has demonstrated that the risk of cholera can be reduced by about 50% if the household water is filtered through sari material.
 Use of sari filtration is based on the idea that many of the cholera bacteria are attached to plankton and these can be filtered out with the sari material.
 The bacteria which are not attached to plankton can slip through a sari filter easily.
 Thus, this method is worthwhile but it is best used with other water purification methods (e.g. chlorination).

 The home of cholera is the area around the Bay of Bengal, but cholera now affects most countries of South and Southeast Asia and most countries of Sub-Saharan Africa.
-Since 2010, it has spread through Haiti, the Dominican Republic, Cuba, and, more recently, Mexico.
-Occasionally it has been reported in Middle Eastern countries.
+In 2010, cholera spread to Haiti, and temporarily to Mexico and Cuba.
+Outbreaks have also occurred recently in Afghanistan, Iraq, and Somalia.

 In areas at risk for cholera, surveillance is critical so that outbreaks can be detected early and control strategies can be employed.